Rishavkapil/DevOps_Notes/Kubernetes/Taints and Tolerations in Kubernetes.md

 2. **Dedicated Nodes for specialized Tasks :** Taint Nodes with hardware accelerators or specialized hardware and add tolerations to pods requiring those resources.

+w
-3. **Node Maintenance :** Use taints to gracefully evacuate nodes for maintenance by tainting them with "NoExecute" effect and add tolerations to workload pods to allow them to drain safely.
+1. **Node Maintenance :** Use taints to gracefully evacuate nodes for maintenance by tainting them with "NoExecute" effect and add tolerations to workload pods to allow them to drain safely.